AlshainSC/202512WeekOne/README.md

 ## Structure

-This assessment is organized across five branches, each building upon the previous one:
+This assessment is organized across five sections, each building upon the previous one:

 | Branch | Focus Area | Description |
 |--------|-----------|-------------|